Menu

 Our Equity Statement

-From its early days, Guitars in the Classroom (GITC) has dedicated its efforts to advancing teacher and student learning and well-being by providing free teacher training in cross-curricular, integrated, hands-on music.
-We serve teachers and their students in Title I schools serving racially, economically and culturally diverse communities, bringing to light the strengths, traditions, and creative contributions of BIPOC community members and artists.
-GITC provides this training along with access to instruments and supplies to program participants in classrooms from coast to coast, reaching hundreds of thousands of students at promise, students of color, students whose first language is other than English, students with diverse sexual and gender identities, students with exceptionalities, and students who have arrived in this country as immigrants and refugees.
+GITC provides our training and teaching artist residencies along with access to instruments and supplies to program participants in classrooms from coast to coast, reaching students at promise, students of color, students whose first language is other than English, students with diverse sexual and gender identities, students with exceptionalities, and students who have arrived in this country as immigrants and refugees.
 GITC’s student-centered approach cultivates a culture of kindness, inclusivity, creativity, resilience, grit and artistry everywhere we serve.

-Copyright © 2022 Guitars In The Classroom.
+Copyright © 2024 Guitars In The Classroom.
 All rights reserved.